rsavelli1617/rsavelli1617/README.md

-## I’m Raphaël Savelli.
-I live in Los Angeles, where I explore complex datas by day—and obsess over bad movies by night.

-I’m a scientist with a love for messy data and even messier movies.
-During the day, I unravel multi-dimensional datasets to uncover the hidden plotlines of Earth’s mysteries.
-At night, I watch B-movies where the stakes are high, the science is questionable, and the monsters are delightfully fake.
+## I’m Raphaël Savelli, a scientist and data wrangler based in Los Angeles.

+By day, I dive into multi-dimensional datasets to understand land–ocean carbon fluxes, building data-model frameworks that inform climate policy, resilience planning, and carbon dioxide removal strategies.
+By night, I watch B‑movies where the stakes are high, the monsters are delightfully fake, and someone inevitably yells, “We’ve lost control of the experiment!”
-Currently, I’m a Research Associate at San José State University, focused on land to ocean lateral fluxes of carbon.
-I build data-model frameworks to inform climate policy, resilience strategies, and emerging carbon dioxide removal technologies—basically the kind of stuff that should be in disaster movies, but with better math.

-My background is an unexpected double feature: science and business management.
-That combo helps me thrive across sectors and navigate complex problems like a hero in a low-budget space opera—resourceful, creative, and probably covered in metaphorical goo.

-I also have a strong creative streak and a deep appreciation for art and design—whether it’s in a beautifully crafted scientific figure or a clean, impactful layout.
-I enjoy producing data visualizations that don’t just inform, but resonate.
-A well-designed plot, like a good movie poster, can hook you before you even read the title.
+With a background that blends science and business management, I thrive at the intersection of complexity and creativity — tackling messy problems like a hero in a low‑budget space opera.
+I have a deep appreciation for data visualization and design, and I love crafting charts that tell compelling stories, making complex results as captivating as a well‑designed movie poster.

-I grew up in rural France, where my love for nature began in the woods and my love for sci-fi began in front of my grandma’s flickering TV screen.
-I carry both with me: curiosity about the natural world, and a sense of humor about the human one.

-If you like data, carbon cycles, and movies where someone definitely yells “We’ve lost control of the experiment!” —we’ll get along great.
+Originally from rural France, I carry a lifelong fascination with nature and a sense of humor about the human one.
+If you’re passionate about data, carbon cycles, or movies that walk the line between cult and catastrophe, we’ll get along great.